 Before you publish, consider whether your results are an invention that might benefit patients.
 Journal publications, website publications, and presentations at conferences constitute public disclosure of intellectual property.
 Once the invention has been publicly disclosed, a patent usually cannot be obtained.

-> Questions - Contact Mount Sinai Innovation Partners (MSIP)
+Questions - Contact MSIP.

-> Consolidated Standards of Reporting Trials (CONSORT)
+Consolidated Standards of Reporting Trials (CONSORT)

 Requirements for Acknowledging NIH-Supported Research

 Acknowledging ISMMS ConduITS CTSA Support - NIH Requirement

 The NIH requires publications, posters, grants arising from research projects receiving support from the ConduITS CTSA to acknowledge grant support.

 This is applicable to all faculty and research staff within the MSHS who have received ConduITS support (including consultations, training, workshops, funding) through the use of the following ConduITS resources and services:

 - Biobanking Resources

 - International Center for Health Outcomes and Innovation Research (InCHOIR)